desertpy/desertpy-pelican/content/posts/july-2014-meeting.rst

   Wednesday **June 23rd, 2014** at **6:30PM**

 Where
-  ISOS Technology - `1130 E University Drive, #101, Tempe, AZ 85281 <https://goo.gl/maps/RzPNQ>`_
+  Isos Technology - `1130 E University Drive, #101, Tempe, AZ 85281 <https://goo.gl/maps/RzPNQ>`_
-  The ISOS offices can be found on the south west side of the western building in the complex.
+  The Isos offices can be found on the south west side of the western building in the complex.
 The building has 1130 in giant numbers on it.
 Look for a sign on the door as we may have to let you in.
 Enter through the door shown on the image below.